stevenaeola/gitpitch/prog/assessment_p5/PITCHME.md

 ## Submission

-- Submit via duo a link to a github (or other git) repository containing your code and documentation
+- Submit via duo
+   1. a .zip file containing your code and documentation
-- Make repository public on submission
+   2. a .zip file containing the original code
 - Make a pull request to https://github.com/stevenaeola/Durham-p5-lib with your new component

 ---